recursion-ninja/masters-thesis/doc/overview/Project.md

   The `Makefile` contains a number of commands for building the project.
   Functionality for building the project is decomposed into many make definition files located in [`src/mk`][REPO-URI-src-mk].
   This top-level `Makefile` contains the totality of make definitions within the project.
-  Decomposition allows strategically constructing a smaller `Makefile` from a subset of the make definiton files; a technique which is used by the author for constructing simple source bundles to be compiled and executed via [GNU Make][URI-GNU-Make] on a remote computing cluster.
+  Decomposition allows strategically constructing a smaller `Makefile` from a subset of the make definiton files; a technique which is used by the author for constructing simple source bundles to be compiled and executed via [GNU Make][GNU-Make] on a remote computing cluster.

   Verification is based on the CGKA security game played by an attacker parametwerized by `(T, C, N)` described in [Alwen et al][DOI-00].
   Without loss of generality the project assumes `T = C`, and hence the model verification must be parameterized by `(T, N)`.